Install Dusk on Android — Twilight Princess PC Port

 Before You Start

-1. A modern Android phone with controller (recommended)
+1. A modern Android phone (controller optional)

 “you need a controller to play it, i was able to get it running at max settings, not sure if its because of the frame rate or the phone version not being as polished but Ilia was missing her hair lol” — splashtext, r/SteamDeck (43 upvotes)